|

 Which route to choose?

-Croatia's capital city, Zagreb, is a wonderful city to visit, and it's the hub for trains to Split or Zadar for onward ferries to Adriatic islands such as Hvar or buses to Dubrovnik.
+Croatia's capital city, Zagreb, is a wonderful city to visit, and it's the hub for trains to Split for onward ferries to Adriatic islands such as Hvar or buses to Dubrovnik.
 It's straightforward, safe & comfortable to reach Zagreb by train from the UK.
-I show three good options, all of them with a similar range of prices:
+I show two good options, both of them with a similar range of prices:

 -